 Our most colorful guide sees the three "eternal" virtues of Truth, Goodness and Beauty as God's primary colors for our lives all painted from a palette of Grace.
 We select Nativity characters to symbolize these virtues and invite an engaging response each week including a "color" activity (especially fun for children).
 Written collaboratively by five Colorado pastors, this guide includes a Christmas Eve devotion.

 The Door - customizable Advent guide

-*SPECIAL ORDERS ONLY - 100 ORDER MINIMUM.
-A unique feature of this guide is a blank first page that can be personalized for a church or family.
+*A unique feature is a blank first page that can be personalized for a church, organization or family for orders over 100.
 Contact firstname.lastname@example.org

 The Third Way

 Jesus responded to violence with neither violence nor passivity; His was a “Third Way” and this Way was not discovered in Christ's adulthood; His birth narrative sets it all up.
 In this Advent Guide, you’ll meet the first villains and heroes of The Way - such as the misunderstood innkeeper!
 We provide questions and reflections as to how we might better live Christ's Third Way.
 This guide connects especially well with the younger generations within and outside of the church.

 Ever feel God nearby?
 The ancient Celts described these experiences as “thin places” between heaven and earth.
 The Nativity Story is nothing if not a series of such encounters!
 This Guide highlights four thin place experiences seen in the four recorded hymns of the story.
 We provide a weekly reading, a Celtic tradition to try and various ways to cultivate your own thin places.
 The Celtic expression of the Christian faith lends itself well to those suspicious of the traditional church.